Regulation of artificial intelligence: Colombia

 Although Colombia has not issued specific AI laws, this does not mean there is a lack of frameworks or initiatives to govern it.
 In fact, there are numerous instruments issued for that purpose, including national policies, ethical frameworks, roadmaps, rulings, and guidelines.
 In addition, there are other existing regulations applicable to AI systems, such as data protection, intellectual property, consumer laws, and civil liability rules.

 One of the first specific instruments issued was the CONPES 3920 of 2019, the National Policy on Exploitation of Data (Big Data).
 The main purpose of this policy was to leverage data in Colombia by creating the conditions to handle it as an asset to generate social and economic value.

 Another milestone occurred in 2021, when the National Government published the Ethical Framework for AI in Colombia.
 It was a soft law guide for public entities, offering recommendations to consider in the management of AI-related projects.

 An additional framework for AI was adopted by Colombia in 2022: the Recommendation on the Ethics of Artificial Intelligence by UNESCO.
 It includes values and principles applicable in the public and private sectors in all stages of the AI system life cycle.

 A regional political commitment on AI was made in 2023, involving Latin American and Caribbean countries.
 It was called the Declaration of Santiago, whose main purpose is to promote ethical AI in the region.

 2024 was a prolific year in governing AI in Colombia.
 A roadmap for an ethical and sustainable AI adoption was launched by the National Government.
 The Superintendence of Industry and Commerce issued a guide on the processing of personal data in AI systems.
 The Judiciary Council published a guideline for the use of AI in the judicial sector.
 In the global context, the OECD principles were updated, the Global Digital Compact by the United Nations was published, and the UN adopted Resolution A/78/L.49 on safe, trustworthy, and reliable AI systems for sustainable development.

 In 2025, a new national policy on AI was issued by the National Government, contained in CONPES 4144.
 The ruling T-067/25 by the Constitutional Court provided some rules for access to public information and transparency of algorithms.

 Until Congress issues AI regulations, these soft-law documents can guide the design, development, and use of AI systems in Colombia.

+In the 2026 Global Index on Responsible AI, Colombia was ranked 26th globally out of 135 countries, 4th in South and Central America, and 2nd among upper-middle-income countries.